-Program participants include 39 apprentices and 13 employers with a contract in active or unassigned status on May 22, 2017.
+Program participants include 75 apprentices and 22 employers with a contract in active or unassigned status on May 1, 2017.

-- 8. The committee tentatively scheduled its next meeting for Wednesday, September 27, at 1:00 p.m. at the Big Bend Training Center. - 9.
-The meeting adjourned at 2:02 p.m.
+- 8. The committee tentatively scheduled its next meeting for Wednesday, September 27, at 10:00 a.m. at the Big Bend Training Center. - 9.
+The meeting adjourned at 12:15 p.m.

-Follow-up Items
+10. Follow-up Items

-BAS will revise the roster.

 BAS will revise the state standards with the new assessment scores.
+BAS will discuss how to proceed with the youth apprenticeship program.
+BAS will research the matter with Madison College.